microsoft/WhatTheHack/xxx-AzureRouteServer/Coach/README.md

 ### Student Resources

 Before the hack, it is the Coach's responsibility to download and package up the contents of the `/Student/Resources` folder of this hack into a "Resources.zip" file.
 The coach should then provide a copy of the Resources.zip file to all students at the start of the hack.
+For this hack, please provide the contents of the following files.
+1. [Hub and Spoke](./Resources/HubAndSpoke.azcli) Azure CLI Script file.
+This files contain the creations of a Hub and Spoke topology with Linux VMs.
+2. Readme file.
+This file contains the username and password of the Virtual machine as well as an inventory of the elements of the script above.

 Always refer students to the [What The Hack website](https://aka.ms/wth) for the student guide: [https://aka.ms/wth](https://aka.ms/wth)

 **NOTE:** Students should **not** be given a link to the What The Hack repo before or during a hack.
 The student guide does **NOT** have any links to the Coach's guide or the What The Hack repo on GitHub.

-### Additional Coach Prerequisites (Optional)
+### Additional Coach Prerequisites

-_Please list any additional pre-event setup steps a coach would be required to set up such as, creating or hosting a shared dataset, or deploying a lab environment._
+The coach should offer the student the afore mentioned script file at the start of the event so credits using the VPN Gateway are not consumed.
+If the student opts to do the initial setup manually, bring awareness is going to consume time.

+The script takes about 30 minutes to deploy, in the meantime, coach can proceed with a Lecture or explanation of the challenges.

 ## Azure Requirements